 And then the fun began.
 The skinstealer attacked Fin, a half-elf clockwork ranger and one of the party's two main fighters.
 The skinstealer made its grapple and Fin failed his Will save, leaving him under the skinstealer's control.
-This ended the surprise round, and stealer-hosted Fin came last in the order.
+This ended the surprise round, and now the regular round began.
+The skinstealer-hosted Fin came last in the order.
 All four of the other PCs got a chance to attack him, but they rolled terribly.
 Even Rangus, the half-orc steamborg-barbarian who wielded a greataxe with a 20 Strength, failed to land a blow.
 Only the halfling coglayer hit, with a measly 1d4 points of damage caused by a ranged shocker device he had built.

 Now came the skinstealers' turn.
 The second stealer jumped from hiding and attacked Rangus.
 It hit and grappled.
 Everybody assumed the dim-witted Rangus was done for, but he somehow made his save.
-Then the skinstealer-hosted Fin attacked... and the party would never be the same.
+Then the skinstealer-hosted Fin attacked ... and the party would never be the same.
 He aimed for Ang, the party cleric.
-Attacking with two weapons, he rolled a 20 to threaten a

 Attacking with two weapons, he rolled a 20 to threaten a critical, then rolled another 20 to confirm it.
 He rolled near-maximum critical damage, then proceeded to deal near-max damage with his second weapon.